 Plans long-term study patient care in relation to identified and potential problems related to assigned research protocols/patient populations.

-Collaborates with health care team to coordinate and facilitate protocol requirements for assigned clinical trials.
+Collaborates with health care team to coordinate and facilitate protocol requirements and clinical care for assigned clinical trials.

 Evaluates the effectiveness of nursing care s/he has planned, administered, or delegated.